What is Plantar Fasciitis?

 - Tight calf muscle or Achilles tendon

-What are the Signs and Symptoms of Plantar Fasciitis?
+What are the Signs & Symptoms of Plantar Fasciitis?

 - Stabbing pain at the heel, especially during the first few steps after being inactive